 If living a happy and healthy life is important to you – especially as you age – then you must pay attention to the relationships in your life.
 A good place to start is to identify the 28 biggest givers in your life.

-Write down these 28 names of your most favorite, most-generous friends and acquaintances, and also write down when the last time was you reached out and connected with each person.
+Write down 28 names of your most favorite, most-generous friends and acquaintances, and also write down when the last time was you reached out and connected with each person.

 The number 28 is derived from the capacity of the human brain to form intimate attachments.
 It is thought to be around the upper limit of close adult friendships that one person can handle effectively.